 Short Bio

 Akshay has worked as an analyst, consultant, lead, and executive in healthcare and co-founded a medical software company in the web & mobile space.
 Akshay has been practicing mindfulness & meditation for over 20 years.
 His work has been featured in Conscious Magazine and DailyOM Magazine.
 Akshay holds a Bachelors of Science in Psychology and a MBA from Cornell University, and a Masters in Economics from the University at Buffalo.
-He is an avid reader and traveler, living with his wife and daughter in NYC, enjoying the food and culture of the world it offers.
+He loves reading, traveling, spending time with his wife and daughters, enjoying the food and culture the world offers.

 Akshay has worked as an analyst, consultant, lead, and executive in healthcare and co-founded a medical software company in the web & mobile space.
 Akshay has been practicing mindfulness & meditation for over 20 years.
 His work has been featured in Conscious Magazine and DailyOM Magazine.
 Akshay holds a Bachelors of Science in Psychology and a MBA from Cornell University, and a Masters in Economics from the University at Buffalo.
-He is an avid reader and traveler, living with his wife and daughter in NYC, enjoying the food and culture of the world it offers.
+He loves reading, traveling, spending time with his wife and daughters, enjoying the food and culture the world offers.

 Long Bio